WHAT’S IN THIS REVIEW?

 - In the Select server type field, choose P2P.
 You will instantly get a suggestion for the best server on the left

 I decided to test it for myself, and it was easy to find a P2P server that was close to me in the UK.
+We have an excellent list of the top torrenting sites if you’re looking to torrent with NordVPN.

 However, experiences may vary depending on your locale and the number of servers they have dedicated to the task, so I’d advise to check out the Server Recommender feature for yourself first.